Contra Costa Plan B

 Service adjustments and consolidations

-This means reducing or combining services, contracts, and programs that cost a lot but are not the first priority to protect.
+This example means reducing or combining services, contracts, and programs that cost a lot but are not the first priority to protect.
 In the model, these cuts fall mainly on services and supplies rather than pay.
+Actual decisions on which services to adjust or consolidate will be made by health department leadership.

 Premium and patient-cost updates

-This means bringing in more money through health-plan premiums, fees, and patient-related charges, instead of relying only on broad service cuts.
+This example means bringing in more money through health-plan premiums, fees, and patient-related charges, instead of relying only on broad service cuts.
+Actual premium structures and patient cost policies will be determined by health department leadership.

 Operational efficiency

-This means lowering day-to-day waste through scheduling, procurement, administration, and workflow improvements so the same work costs less to deliver.
+This example means lowering day-to-day waste through scheduling, procurement, administration, and workflow improvements so the same work costs less to deliver.
+Which operational areas to prioritize and how much efficiency can realistically be achieved will be determined by health department leadership.

 Temporary reserve bridge

-This is short-term reserve use to avoid a cliff while the recurring fixes ramp up.
+This example shows short-term reserve use to avoid a cliff while the recurring fixes ramp up.
 It is intentionally largest at the beginning and then steps down over time instead of becoming a permanent funding source.
+The actual reserve strategy and drawdown schedule will be determined by health department leadership.

 Projected annual pressure vs proposed annual offsets

-For each fiscal year, the left stacked bar shows projected pressure and the right stacked bar shows proposed offsets.
-The reserve bridge starts much larger in FY26-27, then phases down toward $0 by FY30-31.
+For each year, the left bar shows projected legislative pressure and the right bar shows proposed fixes.
+The reserve bridge stays concentrated in the early years, then drops away as longer-term fixes carry more of the load.

 X-axis: Fiscal year | Y-axis: Millions of dollars